Having a meat thermometer in your kitchen is great for ensuring that you serve up juicy, tender, well-cooked meat every time.

 So, can you use a meat thermometer for oil?
-The short answer is: only if it can withstand temperatures up to 400 degrees Fahrenheit.
-Unfortunately, the majority of meat thermometers are not designed to withstand this heat.
+The short answer is: only if it can withstand temperatures up to 400 degrees Fahrenheit or more.
+Unfortunately, only some meat thermometers are designed to withstand this heat.

 Therefore, if you want to measure the temperature of cooking oils, then buy a candy thermometer, or even better, a multi-purpose thermometer that can be used for meat and candy!